 Danbury’s Public Works Department is comprised of several Divisions which ultimately provide for the core of the services that the residents and taxpayers receive.
 These Divisions include Engineering, Public Buildings, Public Utilities, Construction Services and the Public Services Division which is Parks Maintenance, Highway, Forestry and Vehicle Maintenance.
 Together, these divisions make up one of the most diversified Public Works Departments in the State of Connecticut with a work force totaling 140 employees.
 In the summer months, the employee population reaches over 160.
 The division heads and middle management staff are well experienced in their respective fields of responsibility and work well as a team.

-The Public Works Department managed approximately $25 million dollars in the delivery of their services to the public and capital projects.
+The Public Works Department managed approximately $85 million dollars in the delivery of their services to the public and for capital projects.
 These Divisions, working together under the leadership of the Public Works Director and the supervision of the City Engineer, Superintendents of Public Services, Public Utilities, Public Buildings, Construction Services and other subordinate supervisors, are responsible for the control and maintenance of all City owned or leased structures and the balance of the City’s infrastructure.

 The Public Works Department operated under very tight budget constraints.
-In FY 2012/2013, the total funds allocated to Public Works to perform all of their annual programs, deal with all of the storms that hit the City, maintain all of the public buildings and schools, maintain all of the parks, beaches, playgrounds and school grounds and right-of-way grass islands, maintain all of the roads and bridges, decorative lights in downtown, maintain the multi-million dollar fleet of vehicles and heavy equipment is only 4.9% of the total allocated budget of the City.
+In FY 2013/2014, the total funds allocated to Public Works to perform all of their annual programs, deal with all of the storms that hit the City, maintain all of the public buildings and schools, maintain all of the parks, beaches, playgrounds and school grounds and right-of-way grass islands, maintain all of the roads and bridges, decorative lights in downtown, maintain the multi-million dollar fleet of vehicles and heavy equipment is only 4.9% of the total allocated budget of the City.
 In addition, with this low funding level, we also pay for all of the fuel that the other departments use, the electric bill for the street lights for the entire City, maintenance and repairs for the large fleet of police vehicles and all of the utilities for our public buildings exclusive of the schools.

 The Director and these Division Managers are accountable for the performance of their departments, and the effective and efficient spending of the taxpayers’ money.
 The management structure of the department, overall, is flat with only one level of managers below the Director.
 The balance of the management team consists of field personnel, lead personnel and foremen.
 The Director is hands-on and often is in the field with his managers and staff.